Arlen22/TiddlyServer/GETTINGSTARTED.md

 ### Android

+The easy way to install it on Android is to use Dory (https://play.google.com/store/apps/details?id=io.tempage.dorynode).
+Open the app, tap the + button on the bottom right, then select file.
+Select the TiddlyServer server.js file in your filesystem.
+If your settings.json file is not beside the server.js file, paste the full path into the "argument" field (not the "Node option" field).
+That's basically all there is to it.
+Save it, then hit back to return to the list of scripts and tap start.
+Tap stdout to see the terminal output.

+The other option is to use Termux, but it's complicated enough that I don't need to explain it here.
+It's similar to linux.
-If you want to install it on Android, I recommend using the Termux app.
-Once you enable shared storage you can use your file manager to unzip the TiddlyServer files and then access them from Termux.
-You can install Node on Termux using the built-in package manager.
+ - Once you enable shared storage inside Termux you can use your file manager to unzip the TiddlyServer files and then access them from Termux.
+ - You can install Node on Termux using the built-in package manager.

 ### iOS